What is Cork 300?

 The Classic fleet will sail on dedicated courses for the first three days of Cork Week.

-One-design racing during Volvo Cork Week 2020 will include the 1720 European Championship and the International Dragon South Coast Championship.
+One-design racing during Volvo Cork Week 2020 will include the 1720 European Championship, the International Dragon South Coast Championship, and the SB20 Southern Championship.

 The Beaufort Cup is an international interservice regatta providing the opportunity for uniformed services from around the world to compete in a demanding sailing regatta.
 Eligible boats are subject to rating limits and at least 50% of each crew must be members of their representative service.
 See the Beaufort Cup official Notice of Race on the Cork Week website for more details.